ibkoun/Game-Matchmaking/README.md

 # Overview
-This project a simulation of a matchmaking system using the Elo rating.
-The server and clients use low-level sockets to establish a connection, and the latter can send commands to the former.
+This project is a simulation of a matchmaking system using the Elo rating formula.
+The server and the clients use low-level sockets to establish a connection and exchange information.